673 items found

 The Verve Review was a purposefully luxurious.
 It ran from 1937 to 1960, but with only 38 editions available, due to the high degree of design and editorial work dedicated to each issue.
 Each edition contained unique lithographic prints, commissioned by the editor, and each cover a double-page lithograph elaborated by one of the artists contained within.
 It was the brainchild of its editor Stratis Eleftheriades, a Greek National who moved to Paris in the early thirties to take part in the growing Modernist movement, writing under the name of Teriade.£600 -

-Set of six silver gilt fruit spoons,
+Set of six early nineteenth century silver gilt fruit spoons,

-£600Set of six silver gilt fruit spoons,
+£600 the setSet of six early nineteenth century silver gilt fruit spoons,

 Four of the set of six are London stamped, three dated 1811, one dated 1814.
 The other two stamped Edinburgh dated 1815.
-Each spoon having shape scoop section with reppouse berry details and engraved decoration to stem.£600 -
+Each spoon having shape scoop section with reppouse berry details and engraved decoration to stem.£600 the set -

 A run of Edwardian oak balustrade